chinh7/slate/source/payment.md

 * `bitcoin_amount_claimed`: bitcoin amount claimed (check the Invoice Claim API)
 * `expired_at`: newly created invoice will expire in 30 minutes
 * `refund_mispayment`: if set to true, mispayment will be automatically claimed 1 hour after invoice expires
+* `refund_address`: if set, bitcoin will be refunded to this address, otherwise bitcoin will be refunded to merchant's Quoine Bitcoin Account
 * `qrcode_address_url`: link to the image of the bitcoin address QR Code (size 500x500)
 * `qrcode_protocol_url`: link to the image of the bitcoin uri QR Code (size 500x500)
 * `invoice_status`: